 We will begin our adventure with a shuttle to the beginning of our first ride; an out and back along the beautiful Howard Hill Road.
 While we ride, one of our guides will drop the gear trailer at our camp at Jedediah Smith State Park.
 They will then drive around and meet us at the famous Stout Grove.
-After lunch we will hike thru Stout Grove and here we will get an introduction to the giant Redwoods.
-These big trees are called Redwood or Sequoia sempervirens, a name meaning "ever living"; an appropriate name as these trees can grow to over 350 feet tall and live for up to 2,000 years.
+After lunch we will hike through Stout Grove and here we will get an introduction to the giant redwoods.
+These big trees are called redwood or Sequoia sempervirens, a name meaning “ever living”; an appropriate name as these trees can grow to over 350 feet tall and live for up to 2,000 years.
 The trail through the Stout Grove takes us in and around trees both living and dead.
 Those trees lying on the ground really help you understand how big 350 feet really is!
 Can you imagine one growing in your front yard?
 After the hike, we can either ride or drive in the van back to camp.
-TOTAL MILEAGE - 10-18 miles riding, 1 mile hike
+TOTAL MILEAGE: 10-18 miles riding, 1 mile hiking

 TRIP DAY 2